-SA Objective Assessment of Effects Opt ions 11 2 3 4 continued reduction (operation and decommissioning).
-Draft Local Plan Policies ER 8 & 9 which set out a in the quantities of framework for integrating waste management into new residential, commercial, waste being retail and industrial development through the provision of safe and accessible generated and the quantities being locations to store waste as well as convenient locations for its collection.
-Policy ER 8 expects developers to demonstrate how construction and excavation waste from disposed of at landfill. development sites will be recycled, treated and/or disposed of and Policy ER 7 seeks to ensure that there is the provision of a range of waste management facilities to meet the needs of the public and private sectors.
+SA Objective Assessment of Effects Opt ions 1 2 3 4 significant differences between any of the site options, potential for a minor short to long term positive effect.
+6. To deliver continued reduction in the quantities of waste being All the options are likely to increase waste in the short (construction) and long-term (operation and decommissioning).
+Draft Local Plan Policies ER 8 & 9 which set out a framework for integrating waste management into new residential, commercial, retail and industrial development through the provision of safe and accessible 0 0 0 0? generated and the quantities being disposed of at landfill. locations to store waste as well as convenient locations for its collection.
+Policy ER 8 expects developers to demonstrate how construction and excavation waste from development sites will be recycled, treated and/or disposed of and Policy ER 7 seeks to ensure that there is the provision of a range of waste management facilities to meet the needs of the public and private sectors.
 It is considered that there will be sufficient mitigation provided through Local Plan policies and available at the project level to ensure any significant negative effects are addressed with a neutral residual effect against this SA Objective.
 The higher the level of growth the more likely to result in increased levels of waste generated.
 However, once mitigation has been taken into account it is considered that there are no significant differences in the nature and significance of sustainability effects between the Options against this SA Objective.
 However, updated evidence (May 2017) confirms the additional quantity of wastes arising from the increase to 17,250 dwellings could easily be accommodated in the existing waste management facilities that are available, indicating neutral effects for Options 1-3.
-7. To reduce the All the options will result in the use of primary aggregates for building and ? - ? -? - quantities of primary aggregate required infrastructure.
+7. To reduce the quantities of primary aggregate required All the options will result in the use of primary aggregates for building and infrastructure.
 The higher the level of growth the greater the quantity of primary aggregates that are likely to be required and used.
-Despite this, all the options have for building and the same potential to maximise the use of secondary aggregates as well as use infrastructure projects sustainable construction techniques.
-It is also assumed that the higher the level of by maximising the use growth, the greater the likelihood that development could result in the sterilisation of of secondary mineral resources; however, at this stage this is uncertain. aggregates as well as to protect mineral resources from To reflect the likelihood that a greater quantity of primary aggregates will be used it is sterilisation. considered that Options 2, 3 & 4 have the potential for a minor short to long term negative effect against this SA Objective.
-There is an element of uncertainty against STOTIIISUTION, Option 2 & 3 in recognition that the negative effect is likely to be of less significance than that of Option 4.
+Despite this, all the options have ? - ? -? for building and infrastructure projects the same potential to maximise the use of secondary aggregates as well as use sustainable construction techniques.
+It is also assumed that the higher the level of by maximising the use of secondary growth, the greater the likelihood that development could result in the sterilisation of mineral resources; however, at this stage this is uncertain. aggregates as well as to protect mineral resources from To reflect the likelihood that a greater quantity of primary aggregates will be used it is considered that Options 2, 3 & 4 have the potential for a minor short to long term sterilisation. negative effect against this SA Objective.
+There is an element of uncertainty against Option 2 & 3 in recognition that the negative effect is likely to be of less significance